 Research is everything when it comes to your PR strategy.
 You need to research everything from media outlets to social media networks to even your own company.
+Most importantly, you need to research your target audience.
+What demographic are you trying to reach?
 Research will tell you what buttons you need to press and what your audience is going to respond to.
 This should be the start of every PR strategy, and it shouldn’t cost you anything more than an investment of time.

 Why Research Yourself?

 It might seem silly to research yourself, but this is more important than you think.
 You need to know your business and your brand better than anyone else.
 Your PR team should know the ins and outs of your products and services.
 It’s also important to find out your competitors through your audiences’ eyes.
 Research not only your products, but theirs as well.

 This will help them create a campaign that people are going to respond to.
 There’s nothing more embarrassing than when the PR team gets something wrong about your company.

 Once you’re sure that you understand the ins and outs of your company, it’s time to take a look at the media channels open to your niche and market.
 You’ll be browsing the web and viewing the content on all the main media outlets.
 The question you have to answer is: Is my content/company relevant to this website?

 Keep track of your notes and refer back to them later.